 Electrolyte(s) balance is also crucial to maintaining life.
 Certain diseases or conditions can result in electrolyte imbalances that compromise your pet’s health.
 For example, vomiting cats often become hypokalemia (decreased Potassium) which can ultimately lead to cardiac arrhythmias if left untreated.
 Through routine blood work, we can easily diagnose and treat electrolyte abnormalities that might otherwise go undetected.

 Specialized Blood Work

 Some pets require specialized blood work to either diagnose a disease or monitor a certain medication.

 For example, dogs on thyroid medication need blood work to monitor the level of thyroid medicine.
-As dogs age, the thyroid levels frequently continue to decline.
+As dog’s age, thyroid levels frequently continue to decline.

 Any dog taking or not taking heartworm prevention should have a yearly or even more frequent test.

 And pets on medications such as anti-inflammatory, thyroid, anti-seizure, blood pressure, diuretic, and urinary incontinence meds need routine blood work every 6-12 months to ensure your pet is receiving the correct dose of medication.